 Although all of the courses we offer are Dept of State Health Services approved, the Basic ACO Course is the one for state certification as an ACO Officer.
-This 16 hour (two day) course is more in depth in its training.
+This 14 hour (two day) course is more in depth in its training.
 It covers all the DSHS required elements and then some listed in THSC#829.
-ACO training manual is included.
-This course is more advanced than anything ever offered before.

 Advanced ACO Training Course (Level 2) 16 hours $250.00